Good food is about quality ingredients, treated with care and consideration. And few dishes highlight this as clearly as a wonderful pasta dish.

 - 2 serving plates

-- Joining a virtual experience: Our Virtual Experiences will take place via Zoom.
+- Joining an online experience: Our online experiences will take place via Zoom.
 We’d recommend using a laptop or desktop if possible to make it easier for you to take part.
-Two days before your Virtual Experience, we’ll send you full details on how to join.
+Two days before your online experience, we’ll send you full details on how to join.

 - Please note we may record this session for internal purposes.